ZMYaro/paintz/test_plan.md

 	10. Scale down to percentage
 	11. Scale up to percentage
 	12. Repeat steps iv-xi with pixel dimensions
+	13. Repeat steps iv-xi with centimeter dimensions, confirming correct conversion for 300 DPI
+	14. Repeat steps iv-xi with inch dimensions, confirming correct conversion for 300 DPI
-	13. Reset input dimensions by switching from percentage to pixel dimensions and vice versa
+	15. Reset input dimensions by switching from percentage to pixel dimensions and vice versa

 7. Paste
 	1. Paste image data with: